src-d/guide/developer-community/tech-talks.md

 # Speakers
 ## Contact

-Ideally, we should start contacting speakers __2.5 months__ prior to the event.
+Ideally, we should start contacting speakers __3 months__ prior to the event.

 Our tech talks involve a total of __5 long talks__ and __2 lightning__.
 Someone from our team should always give either one Lightning or a Long talk.
 Hence, we should make an initial list of _6 people to contact_.
-If no reply, _follow-up after 3-5 days_ until you get an answer.
+If no reply, _follow-up after 3-5 days_ until you get an answer (up to 4 emails sent in total).

 Email copy:

-> Hello Jessica,
+> Hello Jane Doe,
 >
-> My name is Sergio Arbeo, we met last year at EmberFest.
+> My name is John Eod, we met last year at techFest.
 >
-> I am working at source{d} and we are organising a one-day conference focused on front-end technologies.
-Please, feel free to take a look at our past edition, around Infrastructure, on our website (videos will be up in the next few days).
+> I am working at source{d} and we are organising a one-day conference focused on infra/ML/front-end technologies.
+Please, feel free to take a look at our past edition, around infra/ML/front-end, on our website and check out the respective videos.
 >
-> We saw your talk Animate the Web with Ember.js and this is exactly what we are looking for: an advanced technical talk that, while focusing on a particular framework, is useful for the community as a whole.
+> We saw your talk ******** and this is exactly what we are looking for: an advanced technical talk that, while focusing on a particular framework, is useful for the community as a whole.
 >
 > Talks are 45min long (~30min for talk, ~15min for Q&A, we have 15min between talks, so no need to hurry) and the topic is up to you as long as it is advanced / new and does not exclude anyone based on just the framework they use.
-Your talk at EmberConf is a perfect example of what we are aiming at.
+Your talk at techFest is a perfect example of what we are aiming at.
 >
 > The event will be totally free to attend, and open to everybody (limited to 75 attendees).
-It will be held on Saturday, June 24th starting from 9.30am and finishing around 5.30pm - including breakfast, lunch, and snacks throughout the day, as well as craft beer and drinks.
+It will be held on Saturday, MONTH DAY starting from 9.30am and finishing around 5.30pm - including breakfast, lunch, and snacks throughout the day, as well as craft beer and drinks.
 >
 > We would of course cover your flights and accommodation for the whole weekend so you can also enjoy the city while here.
 >